 Combine all of the ingredients, except the bitters or any other garnishes, in a cocktail shaker.
 Dry shake (shake without ice) to emulsify the egg white, especially if you are using white straight out of the egg.
 Add ice and shake very vigorously for as long as you can manage.
 Strain into a chilled cocktail glass.
 Wait a moment for a nice foam to form on top of the drink and add a few drops of bitters on top as a garnish.

 My experience making the brandy sour was a mixed bag.
 It might be the oldest sour but I think there’s probably a reason that whiskey and gin have surpassed brandy in sours over the centuries.
-At least to my tastebuds right now, there’s something about French brandy that makes it a less cozy companion to fresh sour (cocktail-ese for lemon juice and sweetener).
+At least to my tastebuds right now, there’s something about French brandy that makes it a less cozy companion to fresh sour (cocktail-ese for fresh squeezed lemon juice and sweetener).

 I don’t know whether it was the particular box of packaged pasteurized egg white or some kind of chemical reaction with the brandies I was using, but I was having a hard time getting a pretty head of foam.
-In the past, I’ve never been able to see any taste improvement gained by taking the admittedly small but real risk of using unpasteurized fresh egg white.
+In the past, I’ve never been able to see any taste improvement gained by taking the admittedly very small but real risk of using unpasteurized fresh egg white.
 However, this time it seemed like the only way to guarantee the foam so important to the presentation aspect of any eggwhite-containing sour.

 Moving on to the booze, I was reasonably happy with the way the brandy sour worked out with Reynal, my go-to value-priced French brandy.
 Only a tad more expensive, I found that the spicier in flavor, if fairly young, De Luze VS Cognac made for a more balanced and satisfying drink.